2024 GNO Jobs Report: Explore the top occupations in the region

 By 2035, industry forecasts suggest U.S. offshore wind energy capacity could grow to 22 gigawatts through $70 billion of new capital investment in manufacturing and port infrastructure, as well as 45,000 new direct jobs.
 The Gulf of Mexico could produce 10% of U.S. wind energy, predicted by the National Renewable Energy Laboratory.

 The development of wind energy in southeastern Louisiana will help support Louisiana’s growing reputation as a leader in environmental management.
 As well, wind is a natural extension of Louisiana’s energy industry and employs many of its existing peripheral sectors, like offshore marine services.
 Greater New Orleans is already home to critical players in the state’s transition to wind energy development.
-In fact, in New Orleans East, the LM Wind Power campus built on the NASA Michoud campus develops and tests new blade technology.
+In fact, Avondale Global Gateway hosts the HQ for Gulf Wind Technology – America’s independent rotor technology specialists dedicated to improving the performance of operational wind farms.
 Additionally, Keystone Engineering – a St. Tammany-based firm – partnered with Bentley OpenWindPower Fixed Foundation to adapt steel jacket foundations used in the oil and gas industry as the design for deep-water wind turbine support structures.

 Wind Farms